 The Tiny Grocery will be included in the Starting Impossibly Small Handbook.

 By the time the previous steps are well underway, the neighborhood recovery will become robust enough to support dedicated workshops, office and retail space beyond the scope of live/work units.
-These will be neighborhood-scale operations, ideally owned and staffed as much as possible by neighbors so that more people in West End can make a living where they’re living.
+These will be neighborhood-scale operations, ideally owned and staffed as much as possible by neighbors so that more people can make a living where they’re living.
 The total cost of owning and operating a car in the US averages from $7,000 to $10,000 per year depending on location.
 For the economically disadvantaged, this creates a condition known as Automobile Poverty, and can actually lead to homelessness.
 Removing the need to own a car in order to be economically viable by creating a place that has a strong mix of uses is one of the most empowering things the recovery effort can produce.

 Dedicated workshops, office, and retail typically attract traffic from outside the neighborhood, so they are best located on major thoroughfares surrounding the neighborhood rather than at the neighborhood center so that neighborhood streets remain slow and quiet.
 One of the Director’s most important roles over time will be the cultivation of local businesses.
 The setting is very different, but the principle is the same: Seaside, Florida has incubated and cultivated over 200 businesses since 1980.
 Daryl Davis spearheaded this; she was always on the lookout for people who would be good at a business she had in mind.
 Sarah and Charles Modica, for example, had already retired, but Daryl persuaded them to come out of retirement and open Modica Market.
 With a Director dedicated to looking for skills in the neighborhood, a robust local economy can be built that can help transform many lives.